etienne-martin/jquery.dialog.js/README.md

 <sup>Type: Function
 Default: ```function(value){}```
 Affects: alert, prompt & confirm</sup>
 The function to be executed when the user closes/submits the dialog box.
+Returns ```null``` if the user closes the dialog box.

 ```javascript
 dialog.prompt({